PyDevNik/PyDevNik.github.io/README.md

 - GitHub - ⭐⭐⭐⭐.

 ## Projects:
+- cryptobt - AI for getting predicts of bitcoin price
 - text2sql - AI based on LangChain tpo convert Natural Language to SQL queries
 - tgr-purchase - python module for purchasing TGR (can be used as WordPress PHP Plugin)
 - mail-ru-stat-bot - Telegram Bot for getting mail statistics for domain (using mail.ru RESTul API)